 Marshall Lev Dermer

 Because I have atrial fibrillation, I take Warfarin so my blood coagulation rate is between 2.0 (slower) and 3.0 (faster) on the INR scale.
 To remain in range, I daily balance my doctor-prescribed dose of Warfarin with my Vitamin K consumption.
 Vitamin K control is critical because Vitamin K reduces the effectiveness of Warfarin.

 First, I read labels.
 In particular, my multivitamin includes about 25 mcg of Vitamin K. For other sources, I found an app that accesses the Food and Nutrient Database of the USDA.
 As I have an Android smartphone, I have been using “Nutrition Facts.”
 Otherwise, you can access the database here.

 If I wonder about the values that I see for a particular food, I will compare the values for the raw and frozen food as apparently freezing does not much affect Vitamin K. Or I might find another source for the value on the WWW, but it is possible that the other value also came from the USDA database!

-Besides food, it is the case that drugs and herbs also affect INR values.
+Besides food, it is the case that drugs and herbs affect INR values.
 So, I consult with my physician about these.
 When in doubt my physician asks me to consume the new addition for three days and then have my INR assessed.
 BTW, this is what occurred for brewed oolong tea, my favorite tea.
 The brewed tea did not affect my INR scores.
 Worth noting, the USDA database reports that hot brewed oolong and hot brewed black tea contain less than 1 mcg of Vitamin K. As for hot brewed green tea, I found this “Green and black tea leaves do contain vitamin K before they are steeped in water, but a small serving of the hot tea itself does not.”

 Please send comments to firstname.lastname@example.org.
 2/13/2022